-With Thanksgiving just around the corner, we wanted to take a moment to talk about one of the things we’re thankful for at Cold Nose Lodge.
+With Thanksgiving tomorrow, we wanted to take a moment to talk about one of the things we’re thankful for at Cold Nose Lodge.
 Every foster dog waiting for a home has a story.
 We’re thankful that we can be small, and happy, chapter.
 We have been a part of hundreds of dogs finding homes and look forward to helping hundreds more.

 For meals, naptime, and bedtime, they retire to their private luxury suites.
 They settle in for some peace and quiet and quickly fall asleep.
 At 7 AM, they wake up recharged for another fun-filled day at the Lodge.

 Although this is great preparation for a home of their own, it is not nearly a substitute.
 They are waiting for the sort of exclusive adoration that only a family of their own can provide.
 We love seeing our fosters continue to attend daycare, enroll in our training classes, and return for boarding stays, but we are always overjoyed to see these loving dogs walk out our door for the first time, en route to their new homes.

 In 2018, we worked with a very special rescue:

 SOS stands for Save Our Snoopies, and that’s just what this wonderful rescue does!
 SOS is dedicated to saving the lives of beagles by sheltering homeless or abandoned dogs and adopting them to loving homes.
 The New Jersey chapter of this impressively extensive organization serves Pennsylvania and New York as well.
 As many of you know, Beagles have a special place in our hearts at CNL.
 Please consider donating to this rescue through Paypal here or by sending a donation to

 814 Judith Lane